NorthWest Mini Moto

 Can I race my motorcycle?

 Sure, if it's a minibike or scooter!
 It may or may not be competitive, but it'll be a lot of fun.
-Endurance races are restricted to just minis, but our sprint races held jointly with Oregon Lightweight Moto allow larger lightweight motorcycles.
+Endurance races are restricted to just minis, but our sprint races allow larger-displacement motorcycles in some classes.

 Rules for scooters are more complicated, but all scooters should be able to find a class to race with NWMM.